computergrrl/Project-1/Randome Quote Gen/README.md

 In order to create a couple of functions that I could use to change the quote and the background color at the same time (a task which embarrassingly took me longer to figure out how to do than did the initial project) I had to write some JavaScript functions which I put in a separate file called 'randomizer.js'.
-That file can also be found in the 'inc' folder.
+(The page is set to refresh the quote and the color every 7 seconds.)
+That randomizer.js file can also be found in the 'inc' folder.

 Whew!
 I think that's everything.
 Ok!
 Here's me crossing my fingers....